Lipschitz-free spaces and Bossard's reduction argument: Introduction

 One of the enduring themes of this research has been to find conditions on metric spaces to decide whether their corresponding free spaces are linearly isomorphic or not.
 If $M$ is Lipschitz isomorphic to a subspace of $N$ then $\free{M}$ is linearly isomorphic to a subspace of $\free{N}$, and if $M$ and $N$ are Lipschitz isomorphic then $\free{M}$ and $\free{N}$ are linearly isomorphic.
 However, the converses to these statements fail dramatically.
 In particular, it is not easy to find families of metric spaces whose corresponding free spaces are pairwise non-isomorphic.

 The first example of an uncountable family of separable metric spaces whose free spaces are pairwise non-isomorphic was given in \cite{hajek:lancien:pernecka:16}.
-These metric spaces are all homeomorphic to the Cantor set $2^\omega$; the fact that their corresponding free spaces are pairwise non-isomorphic relies on the theorem of Johnson and Szankowski which states that there is no separable Banach space complementably universal for all separable Banach spaces.

-Two more examples of such uncountable families are given in \cites{basset:24,basset:lancien:prochazka:25}.
-In \cite{basset:24}, each metric space in the family is countable and complete, while in \cite{basset:lancien:prochazka:25} each one is countable complete and discrete.
+These metric spaces are all homeomorphic to the Cantor set $2^\omega$.
+Two more uncountable families of this kind are given in \cites{basset:25,basset:lancien:prochazka:25}.
+In \cite{basset:25}, each metric space in the family is countable and complete, while in \cite{basset:lancien:prochazka:25} each one is countable complete and discrete.
 The free spaces corresponding to the first family are non-isomorphic because the weak-fragmentability (or weak Szlenk) index of each one is distinct (and countable).
 The same holds in the case of the second family, this time with respect to the dentability index (not to be confused with the $w^*$-dentability index).

 These results have consequences for universality.
 Recall that a metric space is purely 1-unrectifiable (p1u) if and only if it admits no Lipschitz isomorphic copy of any compact subset of $\R$ having strictly positive Lebesgue measure \cite{kirchheim:94}.
 By \cite{aliaga:gartand:petitjean:prochazka:22}, a complete separable metric space $M$ is p1u if and only if $\free{M}$ has the Radon-Nikod\'ym property (RNP); equivalently the dentability index of $\free{M}$ is countable.
 Because the dentability index of each free space associated with the second family is distinct, the set of indices must be unbounded in $\omega_1$.
 Thus, if a complete separable metric space has a free space that is isomorphically universal for the class of free spaces over countable complete discrete metric spaces, it cannot be p1u.
 Consequently, if a complete separable metric space is Lipschitz universal for the class of countable complete discrete metric spaces, it cannot be p1u \cite{basset:lancien:prochazka:25}*{Corollary 4.7}.